 Approved modes of transportation used for student travel shall include, but not limited to, commercial airlines, college-owned or leased cars or vans, and commercially owned and operated buses or vans.

 A driver who is transporting students in college–owned or leased vehicles must:

 - Be an employee of LSCS or be approved to transport students by the LEO or designee;

 - Possess a valid driver’s license appropriate for the vehicle to be driven (a driver of a commercial motor vehicle must have a commercial driver’s license); and

-- have a satisfactory driving record that was reviewed within six months of the scheduled transportation of the students.
+- have a satisfactory driving record that was reviewed by the College within six months of the scheduled transportation of the students.

 The driver shall ensure that the number of passengers does not exceed the designated capacity of the vehicle and that each passenger is secured by a seat belt.
 A driver shall not drive for more than three (3) consecutive hours without taking a fifteen-minute break or relief from driving.